11 Ways To Have Warm and Cozy Weddings in The Snow

 Bring some warmth to your guests by having them envision sandy beaches and palm trees.
 Having a place where your loved ones can suggest where you could honeymoon is an easy way to get them involved in your ceremony.
-If you don’t want to bring guests along to your actual ceremony, hold a poll on your social media or group chats!
+If you don’t want to bring guests along to your actual ceremony, and prefer to have a winter elopement instead, hold a poll on your social media or group chats!

-A winter wonderland is such a perfect theme for both indoor and outdoor winter weddings – so perfect, in fact, that it almost plans itself.
-Utilize blues, whites, deep greens, or burgundy in your decor and outfits to evoke a wintery nostalgia.
+A winter wonderland is such a perfect theme for both an indoor and outdoor winter wedding – so perfect, in fact, that it almost plans itself.
+There are also a lot of ideas for a winter wedding that you can follow, such as utilizing blues, whites, deep greens, or burgundy in your decor and outfits to evoke a wintery nostalgia.
 Then, find some icy jewelry to accessorize your outfit with.
-Use white fairy lights to embrace seasonal cool tones, or warm-toned fairy lights to make it soft and cozy.
+Use white fairy lights to embrace cool seasonal tones or warm-toned fairy lights to make it soft and cozy.

 Dusk or Sunset Ceremonies

 With the shorter days, winter is the perfect season for dusk ceremonies – not to mention the breathtaking contrast of a setting sun in a snowy wonderland.
+There are a lot of outdoor winter wedding venues that can give you such a spectacular view.
 If you want to wait to wed ‘til sundown, just keep the lower evening temperatures in mind.
 Frostbite has no place in a winter wedding!

 Utilize Winter Foliage

-For winter ceremonies, why not skip the chilled champagne and serve warmed ciders, hot cocoa, mulled wine or hot toddies?
+For weddings in the snow, why not skip the chilled champagne and serve warmed ciders, hot cocoa, mulled wine, or hot toddies?
 Not only will these fight the chill, but you can make an easy, delicious hot cider and mulled wine with any crockpot you may have.
 No bartender required!

-Winter weddings have unique benefits that aren’t often around in warmer months.
-So if you dream to wed in the colder months, get creative, and capitalize on all the winter wedding ideas the season has to offer!
+Winter outdoor weddings have unique benefits that aren’t often around in warmer months.
+So if you dream of celebrating your love in the colder months, get creative, and capitalize on all these for a warm and cozy winter wedding.